 (3) The filing of a motion for review of the United States Trustee's decision does not excuse a debtor from attending the meeting of creditors.

 (e) After notice and a hearing, the court may sanction debtor's counsel for failing to attend the meeting of creditors.
-The sanction may include an order to refund all or part of any fees paid by or on behalf of the debtor, disallowance of compensation or other appropriate sanction.
+The sanction may include an order to refund all or part of any fees paid by or on behalf of the debtor, disallowance of compensation or other appropriate sanctions.